chauxvive/100-days-of-code/log.md

 **Today's Progress(4-5)**:
 * My work yesterday somehow corrupted my graphics card driver => no videos playing on my machine.
 Fixed.
 * back to FCC: completed .myMap method! great use of "this".
   * completed FCC: Use filter Method to Extract
   * completed FCC: filter prototype
+  * working on JavaScript Algorithms: Telephone Number Validator.
+Sometimes it's nice to grab the low-hanging fruit of passing one test at a time.
 * watching: URL to IRL on the Mexican election.
 Deeply horrifying.
-Ethics are intrinsically linked to technology and it's incredibly immoral to say otherwise (I'm looking at you, Zuckerburg.)
+Ethics are intrinsically necessary to technology and it's incredibly immoral to say otherwise (I'm looking at you, Zuckerburg.)
 "I don't think there's anything more terrifying than corporate America."
 Yikes.
-* working on JavaScript Algorithms: Telephone Number Validator

 * uh oh, found the Odin project.
+Distraction alert!

 TO DO:
 * get mpaul.us SSL